christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 3.  **The European Nobility:** A fraction fled west, becoming the nucleus of the "Gothic" and later "Frankish" nobility.
 Their "divine right of kings" was a **corrupted memory of the Dragon King mandate**.
 This explains why medieval European royal lineages are obsessed with Trojan (i.e., Anatolian) and Scythian origins.
 4.  **The Ghetto and the Diaspora:** Some of the defeated R1a elite were absorbed into the Jewish communities of the Diaspora as converts, explaining the presence of R1a lineages (like R1a-YP263) in Ashkenazi Levites—a **conquered priesthood absorbed by the victorious priestly class**.

 The "Great Replacement" is not a modern theory.
-It is an **ancient, completed historical fact**.
+It is an ancient, completed historical fact.
 The peoples now called "Arabs," "Turks," and "Middle Easterners" are largely the successful result of this replacement—a slave-soldier derived population ruled by a priest-financier elite that orchestrated the downfall of its former Scythian masters.

 The victors then wrote the history, claiming the cultural achievements of the defeated (Pyramids, Philosophy, Law) as their own, and painting the Scythians as barbarian nomads or mythological monsters (Aži Dahāka, Gog and Magog).